Python

 1s3_input_train = sagemaker.inputs.TrainingInput(s3_data = 's3://{}/{}/train'.format(bucket, prefix), content_type='csv') 2s3_input_validation = sagemaker.inputs.TrainingInput(s3_data = 's3://{}/{}/validation'.format(bucket, prefix), content_type='csv')

-When we are running a training job in SageMaker we are not using the compute in the notebook.
-What we are doing this training job in a machine in the cloud, and we need the flexibility to specify any machine that we want to use, based on the algorithm that we are using.
+When we are running a training job in SageMaker we are not using the compute power on the notebook.
+We are doing this training job on a machine in the cloud, and we need the flexibility to specify any machine that we want to use, based on the algorithm that we are using.
 For example, if we are using a deep learning model, we may want to use GPUs instead of CPUs, so we need that flexibility because we want to optimize on the cost as well.
-If we would have GPU on my notebook, and we get distracted coding, we don't want to pay for that time because we are not really using the machine for what it was meant to be, so that becomes very important that in the training job we provide a certain type of machine and when the training is done, it automatically terminates all the resources.
+If we would have a GPU on our notebook, and we get distracted coding, we don't want to pay for that time because we are not really using the machine for what it was meant to be, so it becomes very important that in the training job we provide a certain type of machine, and when the training is done, it automatically terminates all the resources.

-To sum up the idea, we need to do the training on a separate instance because based on our job, our model and the size of our dataset, we need to specify the appropiate instance style.
+To sum up the idea, we need to do the training on a separate instance because, based on our job, our model and the size of our dataset, we need to specify the appropriate instance style.

 In order to do that, we need to do that configuration by specifying training parameters to the estimator.
 This includes: